ellypaws/inkbunny-app/cmd/extension/README.md

 This project is designed to detect AI-generated images made with stable diffusion in Inkbunny submissions.
 It processes files and descriptions and uses heuristics to determine if the submission follows the [guidelines](https://wiki.inkbunny.net/wiki/ACP#AI).

-## Usage
+## Installation Instructions

+### Prerequisites

-Prerequisites: Make sure you have api turned on in your Inkbunny account settings.
+Make sure you have api turned on in your Inkbunny account settings.
 You will need your API key and SID to use the Inkbunny API.
 You can change this in your [account settings](https://inkbunny.net/account.php#:~:text=API%20(External%20Scripting))

-A userscript is provided at https://gist.github.com/ellypaws/0f6c1a85875b551f7105998398f0b054.
-You can use tampermonkey or greasemonkey to run the script on Inkbunny.
-Clicking on the [Raw](https://gist.github.com/ellypaws/0f6c1a85875b551f7105998398f0b054/raw/58fe5fead5858704b2cf092ebad0f317f9f80931/Inkbunny%2520AI%2520bridge-0.7.user.js) button will install the script.

-Change the api url in the extension to match the server url. e.g. http://localhost:1323
+You will need to install a userscript manager extension in your web browser.
+You can use tampermonkey, greasemonkey or any similar userscript extension.

+### Userscript

+After installing a userscript manager, you can install the Inkbunny AI Bridge userscript.

+1. The current version of the [userscript](https://gist.github.com/ellypaws/0f6c1a85875b551f7105998398f0b054) is available in https://gist.github.com/ellypaws/0f6c1a85875b551f7105998398f0b054
+2. Click on the "Raw" button, your userscript manager will recognize this as a userscript and ask for confirmation to install it.
+3. Alternatively you can either download or copy the content of the userscript and paste it in your userscript manager.

+A simpler [userscript](https://gist.github.com/ellypaws/46cca708bd281b4f5f373f041bcb884e) is available if you do need the other features and only want the labelling, blurring or removal of AI generated images.

+Todo:
+ - [ ] Fix blurring and removal of AI generated images (the old script does this but the new one is currently broken)
+ - [ ] Allow editing of the prepared ticket
+ - [ ] Highlight more relevant metadata and print generation objects (e.g. model, prompt, etc).
+Currently you can view this in the console debug.
+ - [ ] Better styling

+### Configuring the Userscript

+After installing the userscript, you need to configure it to match your server URL.
+If you're running the server locally, the default URL is `http://localhost:1323`.

+1. Open the userscript manager dashboard (Tampermonkey or Greasemonkey).
+2. Find the Inkbunny AI Bridge userscript and click on it to edit.
+3. Find the line that contains the API URL and replace it with your server URL (e.g., `http://localhost:1323`).
+4. Save the changes.

+Now, the Inkbunny AI Bridge should be ready to use.

+### Inkbunny AI Bridge

 ![Inkbunny AI Bridge](doc/screenshot.png)